molundb/mellotippet/README.md

 # Mellotippet

-An app for competing in predicting the results of Melodifestivalen with your friends and family.
+An app for competing in predicting the results of [Melodifestivalen](https://sv.wikipedia.org/wiki/Melodifestivalen) with friends and family.

 ## Set Up